-CARD 105 Medical Instrumentation 3 cr.
+CARD 105 Medical Instrumentation

-This course is designed to give entry-level cardiovascular students an overview of electronic circuits, their components and the manner in which they function and operate medical equipment Students will have a working knowledge of physiologic recording systems and the various functions they provide, with emphasis placed on electrical safety in the healthcare setting.
+3 cr. is designed to give entry-level cardiovascular students an overview of electronic circuits, their components and the manner in which they function and operate medical equipment.
+Students will have a working knowledge of physiologic recording systems and the various functions they the healthcare setting.